You Are Never Too Old for a Mother Daughter Trip

 However, her favorite thing by far (and mine too) was driving along Torr Head Drive between Cushendun and Ballycastle.
 Mom sat in the back seat and giggled in joy as we drove on this tiny path (hard to even call it a road) along the coast with bright green landscapes dotted with sheep and farms.

-In one day we went through 5 different weather patterns, rain, wind, rain & wind, sun, and rainbows.
+In one day, we went through 5 different weather patterns: rain, wind, rain & wind, sun, and rainbows.
 That’s another thing I love about Ireland – its weather is moody.
-Plus – the rain and gloom provide a good reason to get in from the cold and warm up by a peat fire at the Bushmills Inn.
-I splurged for us on a night and dinner at Bushmills Inn as it was one of my favorite stops when I visited the area 5 years prior.
+Plus, the rain and gloom provide a good reason to get in from the cold and warm up with a peat fire at the Bushmills Inn.
+I splurged for us on a night and dinner at Bushmills Inn, as it was one of my favorite stops when I visited the area 5 years prior.
 It has a charming, rustic character to it and is one of the best restaurants in the region.
 Plus, they make a delicious Irish coffee to sip by the fire!

 Looking for a local guide in Northern Ireland – Contact Eimear